brazilofmux/tinymux/mux/readme.txt

 Regarding JAR from ARJ Software, this archiving tool produces the smallest files.
 It's available via http://www.arjsoftware.com/jar.htm.

+Vista doesn't seem to like cscript //h:cscript, so you will need to use cscript directly to launch startmux.wsf.

 To use a binary distribution: